Golem100

-Golem^{100} is a science fiction or science fantasy novel by American writer Alfred Bester.
+Golem^{100} is a science fiction novel by American writer Alfred Bester.
 It was published by Simon & Schuster in 1980, and is based on Bester's short story "The Four-Hour Fugue".

 Plot

 The story is set in 2175 CE in "The Guff", an ugly and violent metropolis grown from the northeastern United States.
 Corporations run the government; cannibalism is common; and corruption is universal.
 One character, Droney Lafferty, turns out to be a "celebrated necrophiliac".
 A "hive" of eight bored wealthy women (who call themselves the "Bee-Women," with Regina the queen bee) thinks that it would be fun to raise the Devil, so they begin to dabble in ancient satanic rituals—much of which Bester portrays through musical notation.
 Unaware that their rites are succeeding, they do not summon Satan, but instead they create a new, interdimensional demon—the Golem^{100}.

 A beast of pure evil, it is raised again each time the group practices their ritual.
 Growing and expanding each time, it then embarks on a rampage of rape, torture, and murder.
 The demon is tracked through the physical and spirit worlds by three unusual people.
 Blaise Shima is a famous chemist with an exceptional sense of smell, which makes him invaluable to his perfumery company.
 When he begins behaving oddly, taking midnight walks and losing chunks of time to amnesia, the company brings in Gretchen Nunn, a blind woman who can "see" through the eyes of those around her, but can also see into parts of the spectrum beyond the normal human range.
 She is also an expert in psychodynamics.
 She repeatedly finds Shima near the crimes which are apparently more violent, more gory, or more special compared with the novel's other violent, gory crimes.
 Shima eventually proves that his nose is drawn to the death-smell of the Golem^{100}.

 A local police officer, Subadar Ind'dni, joins them to determine the cause of the spike in violence.
 Ind'dni, a high-caste Hindu philosopher, is initially skeptical but is eventually convinced.
 The investigators take "radioactive isotope" drugs to help them with searching for the Golem^{100}'s origin in an alternate dimension.
 The Golem^{100} turns out to be a monster from the collective unconscious of the Bee-Women, who have created a monster from their ids.
 Gretchen takes over from Regina in the position of hive queen, and they mutilate and murder Shima.
 The power of the Golem^{100} ultimately possesses Ind'dni, and he becomes the Golem^{101}.